Kong/docs.konghq.com/src/gateway/kong-enterprise/analytics/metrics.md

 ### Latency

 The Vitals API may return null for Latency metrics.
-This occurs when no API requests were proxied during the timeframe.
+This occurs when no API requests were proxied during the time frame.
 Null latencies are not graphed in Kong Manager; periods with null latencies appear as gaps in Vitals charts.

 #### Proxy Latency (Request)